localstack/docs/content/en/user-guide/aws/s3/index.md

 However, if the endpoint is not prefixed by `s3.`, LocalStack will not be able to understand the request and it will most likely result in an error.

 You can either change the endpoint to an S3-specific one, or configure your SDK to use **Path style** requests instead.
-Check out our [SDK documentation](https://docs.localstack.cloud/user-guide/integrations/sdks/) to learn how you can configure language SDKs to access LocalStack and S3.
+Check out our [SDK documentation](https://docs.localstack.cloud/user-guide/integrations/sdks/) to learn how you can configure AWS SDKs to access LocalStack and S3.

 {{< callout "tip" >}}
-While using [AWS language SDKs](https://aws.amazon.com/developer/tools/#SDKs), you would need to configure the `ForcePathStyle` parameter to `true` in the S3 client configuration to use **Path style** requests.
+While using [AWS SDKs](https://aws.amazon.com/developer/tools/#SDKs), you would need to configure the `ForcePathStyle` parameter to `true` in the S3 client configuration to use **Path style** requests.
 If you want to use virtual host addressing of buckets, you can remove `ForcePathStyle` from the configuration.
 The `ForcePathStyle` parameter name can vary between SDK and languages, please check our [SDK documentation](https://docs.localstack.cloud/user-guide/integrations/sdks/)
 {{< /callout >}}